bini-ed/toDoList/README.md

 The server should be up and running correctly by now.<br>

 Client folder installation<br>
-1.Go to client folder,then run npm install.This will install all the required packages.<br>
+1.Go back to toDoList folder and then go to client folder,then run npm install.This will install all the required packages.<br>
 2.run npm start,the react app will pop up on browser.<br>